 The object that is described in this article is located on private property.
 Trespassing is punishable by up to six months of prison time.
 Permission should be granted before passing on private property.

-The exact date of the homes construction is unknown, but it is assumed to have been constructed by Alma Hobson, son of Jesse.
+The exact date of the home's construction is unknown, but it is assumed to have been constructed by Alma Hobson, son of Jesse.
 Alma owned the property from 1875-1877 before giving the property back to his father where Jesse then deeded the property to William Hill.
-A single tax assessment dates the construction of the home in 1894 while some other record state its construction in 1883.
+A single tax assessment dates the home's construction to 1894, some other records state its construction in 1883.

 In 2004, the Hobson-Hill Home was listed in the National Register of Historic Places for its "events that have made a significant contribution to the broad patterns of our history," and the "property embodies the distinctive characteristics of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction."
-Areas of significance are architecture, social history and agriculture/subsistence.
+Areas of significance are architecture, social history, and agriculture/subsistence.

 Jesse Hobson